day8/re-frame/docs/WIP/Flow.md

 ## Flow Mechanics

 This tutorial is advanced and can be skipped.
-It looks at the underlying reactive mechanism for dominoes 3-4-5-6.
+It explains at the underlying reactive mechanism for dominoes 4-5-6.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->